 He's recently started posting on Instagram and can be found @iamdavidgoggins.
 Definitely worth following.

 George Hood is one seriously determined and driven man.
-He's a former Marine and an 8 time world record holder in feats such as jump rope endurance, most hours logged "spinning", and plank holds.
+He's a Marine and an 8 time world record holder in feats such as jump rope endurance, most hours logged "spinning", and plank holds.

 His latest record was holding a plank for 5 hours and 15 minutes in 2015 and he did it at age 57 !!